 (G) The Department’s Real Estate Analysis Division determines that the Development continues to be financially viable in accordance with the Department’s underwriting rules after taking into account any insurance proceeds related to the event.

+(H) The Department’s Governing Board may impose a deadline that is earlier than the Placed in Service deadline, and may impose conditions that were not placed on the original allocation.

 §11.7 Tie Breaker Factors